On the Uniqueness of Global Multiple SLEs: Global Multiple SLEs

 \begin{proposition} For any $\kappa\in (0,4]$, there exists a unique global $2$-$\SLE_\kappa$ on $X_0(\Omega; x^L, x^R, y^R, y^L)$. \end{proposition}

+\begin{corollary} Let $\kappa\in (0,4]$.
+For any $\alpha \in \LP_2$, there exists a unique global $2$-$\SLE_\kappa$ associated to $\alpha$. \end{corollary} \begin{proof} The two connectivities $\alpha \in \LP_2$ of the curves are obtained from each other by a cyclic change of labeling of the marked boundary points $x_1, x_2, x_3, x_4$.
+Thus, the assertion follows from Proposition~\ref{prop::slepair_unique}. \end{proof}

 We prove Proposition~\ref{prop::slepair_unique} in the end of this section, after some technical lemmas.
-The idea is to show that the global $2$-$\SLE_\kappa$ is the unique stationary measure of a Markov chain which at each discrete time resamples one of the two curves according to its conditional law given the other one.
-We have already seen a construction of such a measure in the previous section, so we only need to prove that there exists at most one stationary measure.
-To this end, we use couplings of Markov chains --- see e.g.~\cite{MeynTweedieMarkovChains} for a general background.
+The idea is to show that the global $2$-$\SLE_\kappa$ is the unique stationary measure of a Markov chain, which at each discrete time resamples one of the two curves according to its conditional law given the other one.
+In fact, the existence part is already well-known (see, e.g.,~\cite{KozdronLawlerMultipleSLEs} and Section~\ref{subsec::existence} of the present article), so we only need to prove the uniqueness.
+Nevertheless, as pointed out by the referee, our Markov chain coupling argument actually gives both the uniqueness and existence of the stationary measure, thanks to the following special case of the Doeblin condition.